 Our mission is to keep the people of South Yorkshire safe.
 This includes our deployment of hundreds of firefighters, covering 22 fire stations, using dozens of specialist vehicles supported by dedicated control room and support staff employees.

-We are governed by the South Yorkshire Fire & Rescue Authority which is made up of 12 locally elected councillors.
+We are governed by the South Yorkshire Fire & Rescue Authority which is made up of 12 locally elected councillors and the Police & Crime Commissioner.
 The Fire Authority publishes a constitution which sets out how the Authority operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local citizens.
 Some of these processes are required by the law, whilst others are a matter for the Authority to determine.

 We use lots of different types of vehicles and equipment to carry out our emergency work.
 Most of our fire engines are supplied by Scania.
 We also have some other vehicles which perform some very specific functions.
 These include: